beaujeant/beaujeant.github.io/AppSec101/cpu.md

 * Health status
 * ...

-Humanity didn't wait computer for storing and processing such data.
-Civilization developed language to communicate between each other, the printing industry made it even easier to store and share knowledge, computer is just the next step that facilitate the transfer and the processing of that data, with the major benefit being the high increase of speed.
-Data can be stored, transferred, copied and processed at a very faster pace thanks to computer.
+Humanity didn't wait for computer to store and processing such data.
+Civilization developed language to communicate between each other, the printing industry made it even easier to store and share knowledge, computers are just the next step that facilitates the transfer and the processing of that data, with the major benefit being the high increase of speed.
+Data can be stored, transferred, copied and processed at a very faster pace thanks to computers.

-In order for the data to be processed by a computer, it needs to be converted in a format that computer can read.
-For instance, computer cannot process a picture from a [roll film](https://en.wikipedia.org/wiki/Roll_film), it first needs to convert the picture to a digital format, which means converting in a meaningful series of `1`s and `0`s.
+In order for the data to be processed by a computer, it needs to be converted in a format that the computer can read.
+For instance, computers cannot process a picture from a [roll film](https://en.wikipedia.org/wiki/Roll_film), it first needs to convert the picture to a digital format, which means converting in a meaningful series of `1`s and `0`s.
 For this, the computer will need some electronic sensors that will isolate a small portion of the picture, one sensor will evaluate the percentage of red and send to the computer the digital value from 0 (no red) to 255 (100% red) in binary.
 Then it will do the same for the color green and blue.
 Once done, it will move to the portion right next to it, and continue until the entire picture has been scanned.
 The computer will then reconstruct the red/green/blue (R/G/B) portions together in a digital format so that the picture can be displayed, edited or copied.

-> __Note__: There are many way to digitalized a picture, this was just a simplified example of how to do it.
+> __Note__: There are many ways to digitalized a picture, this was just a simplified example of how to do it.

 Digitalizing data often (but not necessary) involved loss of information.
 For instance, with our picture, the sensor isolated a small portion and evaluate the percentage of red/green/blue for that portion.
 But that portion itself also had a nuance of red/green/blue within it.
 So in order to be more accurate, the sensor should have taken smaller portions, however, the sensor itself is limited by its own capability.
 Depending on the quality and technology used, the sensor will be more or less accurate.
-As of now, we don't have color sensor with an atomic precision, which means we will loose precision and thus information in the digitalization of pictures.
+As of now, we don't have a color sensor with atomic precision, which means we will lose precision and thus information in the digitalization of pictures.

 Not all digitalization processes induce loss of information.
 It depends on the nature of the collected information.
-For instance a text that is digitalized, if properly done, will not loose any information.
+For instance, a text that is digitalized, if properly done, will not lose any information.
 For sure we won't have the color of the page, the grain of the paper, the smell of the book, the exact font used; but the text itself can be digitalized with 0% loss of information.

 Binary numeral system
 ---------------------

-Computer use electricity to store, transfer and process data.
+Computers use electricity to store, transfer and process data.
 Data is basically electricity or magnetic charge.
 Some engineers tried initially to use voltage-levels to transmit different information, i.e. 0-1V = `0`, 1-3V = `1`, 3-5V = `2`, etc. [[1](https://hashnode.com/post/why-do-computers-understand-only-0-and-1-logic-cj4zcejn100kuomwu3z70cjan)] However, they noticed it was complicate to use such implementation.
 The two main reasons being:

-* The design of ALU and logic operation are more complex
+* The design of ALU and logic operation is more complex
 * The technical complexity of generating a stable voltage

 Engineers decided to use a simpler binary implementation, i.e. ~0V = `0` and ~5V = `1`.
 When stored, for instance in a hard drive, data is represented in a form of magnetic polarity.
 One polarity = `0` and opposite = `1`.
 This is why, in the computer realm, everything is only `1`s and `0`s.
-So for instance if you want to execute the operation `5 + 2`, the ALU will receives `00000000000000000000000000000101` as the first input and `00000000000000000000000000000010` as the second input.
+So for instance, if you want to execute the operation `5 + 2`, the ALU will receive `00000000000000000000000000000101` as the first input and `00000000000000000000000000000010` as the second input.

-> __Note__: The ALU needs to receive input of a fix length.
+> __Note__: The ALU needs to receive input of a fixed length.
 Here this example, we have a 32 bits ALU.
 This means the inputs are always 32 bits (one bit is a value that can be either 0 or 1) long and the output will also be 32 bit long.

 The common numeral system we are using daily is the decimal system (also known as base 10).
 This means once we reached the 10th value, we increase by one the value positioned before.
 Here is an example: